Welcome to the BDA Family

 Maura Meta

 Maura has had an interest in the creative arts since the age of 4.
-After years spending most of her time drawing, painting or experimenting with any medium she could get her hands on, she knew that she needed to transform her passion into a career.
+After years spent drawing, painting, or experimenting with any medium she could get her hands on, she knew she needed to transform her passion into a career.

 Education: